AlGepe/OmniSnippets_JS/docs/customJS/when2cjs/compulsory.rst

 #. `Factorial Calculator <https://www.omnicalculator.com/all/factorial>`__

 .. _multiple:

 Multiple personality disorder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some times when you make a calculator you want to add different options and behaviours.This might  effectively turn your calculator into several interconnected calculators.
 To simplify the looks and improve user experience you can create a drop down menu for the user to select one behaviour from the many personalities your calculator now has.

 .. note::
     SEO keywords usually dictate that more calculators is better, but that is not always the case.
-Do your research before commiting your time.
+Do your research before committing your time.
 Just like the philosopher said: *SEO works in mysterious ways*

 #.  `Distance Calculator <https://www.omnicalculator.com/all/distance>`__
 #.  `Area Calculator <https://www.omnicalculator.com/all/area>`__